-The essential volatile oils functions as a rubefacient, meaning that it irritates the skin and expands the blood vessels, increasing the flow of blood to make the skin feel warmer, making it a popular home remedy for arthritis and sore muscles, used either as a poultice or in hot baths.
+The essential volatile oils function as a rubefacient, meaning that it irritates the skin and expands the blood vessels, increasing the flow of blood to make the skin feel warmer, making it a popular home remedy for arthritis and sore muscles, used either as a poultice or in hot baths.

 Clove oil is also used in aromatherapy.

-Consumption of dishes prepared with large quantity of clove can cause gastrointestinal irritation, central nervous system disorders.
-Recipes prepared with this spice should be avoided in individuals with stomach ulcers, ulcerative colitis, and diverticulitis conditions.
+Consumption of dishes prepared with a large quantity of clove can cause gastrointestinal irritation, central nervous system disorders.
+Individuals with stomach ulcers, ulcerative colitis, and diverticulitis conditions should avoid food prepared with this spice.
 Eating cloves is also avoided during pregnancy.(Medical disclaimer)

-≻≻-Back to Spices from Cloves.
-Please visit here for an impressive list of healthy spices with complete illustrations of their nutrition facts and health benefits.
+≻≻-Back to Spices from cloves.
+Visit here for an impressive list of healthy spices with complete illustrations of their nutrition facts and health benefits.

-≻≻-Back to Home page
+≻≻-Back to Home page.